Product Documentation

 • Creating an XDD from a DDF: If you have a Data Dictionary File (DDF), you can generate the XDD from it using a ctutil option.

 • Creating an XDD Manually: If you do not have a DDF, you can manually create an XDD.
-Users of FairCom RTG BTRV Edition who desire SQL access to their data will need to use these procedures.
+Users of FairCom RTG BTRV who desire SQL access to their data will need to use these procedures.

 2) Store the XDD in the data file and link it to the SQL dictionaries